Skip to content

 What the agent knows

-Every hosted session is briefed at answer time — no lookups required from your side:
+Every Voice AI session is briefed at answer time with the current call:

 • Its own identity — the agent's display name, handle, email address, and which line the call is on.